-- 1) Prevention of post-operative infections due to anaerobic bacteria, particularly species of bacteroids and anaerobic streptococci. - 2) The treatment of septicaemia, bacteraemia, peritonitis, brain abscess, necrotising pneumonia, osteomyelitis, puerperal sepsis, pelvic abscess, pelvic cellulitis and post-operative wound infections from which pathogenic anaerobes have been isolated. - 3) Urogenital trichomoniasis in the female (Trichomonas vaginalis), and in man. - 4) Bacterial vaginosis (also known as non-specific vaginitis, anaerobic vaginosis or Gardnerella vaginalis). - 5) All forms of amoebiasis (intestinal and extra-intestinal disease and asymptomatic cyst passers). - 6) Giardiasis. - 7) Acute ulcerative gingivitis. - 8) Acute dental infections (eg acute pericoronitis and acute apical infections) 9) Anaerobically-infected leg ulcers and pressure sores.
+- 1) Prevention of post-operative infections due to anaerobic bacteria, particularly species of - bacteroids and anaerobic streptococci. - 2) The treatment of septicaemia, bacteraemia, peritonitis, brain abscess, necrotising pneumonia, osteomyelitis, puerperal sepsis, pelvic abscess, pelvic cellulitis and post- operative wound infections from which pathogenic anaerobes have been isolated. - 3) Urogenital trichomoniasis in the female (Trichomonas vaginalis), and in man. - 4) Bacterial vaginosis (also known as non-specific vaginitis, anaerobic vaginosis or Gardnerella vaginalis). - 5) All forms of amoebiasis (intestinal and extra-intestinal disease and asymptomatic cyst passers).